SDC-TeamMidna/Midna-QA/README.md

 The metrics achieved were:
   - Query speeds, per endpoint of < 17ms
-  - Near3000 requests per second, error rate of 0%
+  - Near 3000 requests per second, error rate of 0%

 ### Installation